-[MAC][DATE][TIME][CAMERA_INDEX].jpg - If similar files already exist, an additional index purples will be added to the end of file page.
+[MAC][DATE][TIME][CAMERA_INDEX].jpg - If similar files already exist, an

 4-5.
 Camera DO - A triggered alarm triggers a camera's DO, e.g., an alarm siren.

 4-6.
 Camera pan-tilt-zoom - A PTZ capable camera can move its lens to the preset position in case of a triggered alarm.
 For example, a triggered sensor may indicate an area of interest has been intruded, and a camera's field of view should be moved to cover that area.
 The precondition is that you properly set up preset positions on your PTZ cameras using a local or a web console.